amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFE-CYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/86686090-cc85-431f-ba33-90bb3d46c53f)

+I created the template above to be as simple as possible so the entire team can understand what we're measuring.

 ## Conclusion
 Testing and QA play a vital role throughout the entire Software Development Lifecycle.
-From identifying risks in the planning phase to monitoring performance in maintenance, testers and QA specialists ensure the quality, functionality, and user experience of the software at every stage with a well-integrated testing strategy for a successful software development process.
+From identifying risks in the planning phase to monitoring performance in maintenance, testers, and QA specialists ensure the software's quality, functionality, and user experience at every stage with a well-integrated testing strategy for a successful software development process.